Halimon-Alexandr/nvda-bible-plugin/addon/doc/en/readme.md

 Use **Tab** and **Shift+Tab** to switch between elements in the main window.
 The **Tab** key moves focus to the next element, while **Shift+Tab** returns to the previous one.
 This allows seamless navigation between the Bible text field and the dropdown lists for book, chapter, and translation selection.

+You can also quickly change books, sections, and translations using keyboard shortcuts.

+- B — Next book
+- Shift+B — Previous book
+- C — Next chapter
+- Shift+C — Previous chapter
+- T — Next translation
+- Shift+T — Previous translation

+#### Context Menu

+By clicking the **context menu** (for example, by pressing **Applications** or **Shift+F10**) on any verse, you can:

+- View **parallel passages**.
+- Copy the current verse with a link to it.
+- Copy a **range of verses** if multiple verses are selected.

 #### Other Keyboard Shortcuts

 - **Ctrl+F** -Opens the Bible search window to find verses by word or phrase.